 Although I have grown up knowing the significance of Anzac Day, I hate to admit that I really didn't appreciate the sacrifices of our young men until I started family history research.

-Now every Anzac Day and Remembrance Day, I research a family member who made the ultimate sacrifice.
+Every Anzac Day and Remembrance Day, I research a family member who made the ultimate sacrifice.
 They did not get the opportunity to have children or grandchildren to remember them, so I now feel a duty to do so.

 Today I pay tribute to Albert George "Bertie" Warner, who was born 23rd January 1892 in the small farming community of Winiam, Victoria.